privatenumber/vue-subslot/README.md

 ### Will this work for functional components passed into the slot?

-Unfortunately not due to Vue.js' design.
+Unfortunately not due to how functional components are implemented in Vue.js.

-Functional components are stateless so they're immediately invoked and the output is passed into the slot instead of the "functional component".
+Functional components are stateless and are immediately invoked as a function that outputs vNodes.
+The outputted vNodes are passed into the slot in place of the functional component.
 Because Subslot doesn't actually receive the functional component, it's impossible to detect them.

 ## 👨‍👩‍👧 Related